Shop

 As a woman working in the industry, Emily has experienced her share of ups and downs (but fittingly, mostly ups).

-“When we first opened the brewery together,” Emily shared, “I can’t tell you how many people asked me, ‘Oh sweetie do you do the books?’
-I was like, ‘Is this 1950s?’”
+“When we first opened the brewery together,” Emily shared, “I can’t tell you how many people asked me, ‘Oh sweetie, do you do the books?’
+I was like, ‘Is this the 1950s?’”

 An eight-year army veteran, Emily has been no stranger to serving in male-dominated fields.
-As one of two women out of 800 in her unit, Emily has always been surrounded by men.
-In craft beer though, “It’s not just men. it’s men with huge beards,” laughed Emily “It’s like, ‘Settle down with the masculinity guys.’”
-All joking aside, Emily emphasized that compared to other industries, craft beer is such a welcoming culture, making the strongly hardwired image of manliness somewhat of an inconsistency.
+As one of two women out of eight hundred in her unit, Emily has always been surrounded by men.
+In craft beer, though, “It’s not just men.
+It’s men with huge beards,” laughed Emily.
+“It’s like, ‘Settle down with the masculinity guys.’”
+All joking aside, Emily emphasized that, compared to other industries, craft beer has a welcoming culture, making the strongly ingrained image of manliness somewhat of an inconsistency.

 Lee agrees that the whole machismo element seems to contradict the heart of craft beer.

-As for the towering likeness of Outer Range’s omnipotent mascot, Snow Cap, what would he say about Beers With(out) Beards?
+As for the towering likeness of Outer Range’s omnipotent mascot, Snow Cap, what would he say?
 According to Emily, his response would be simple, “Yeah, so what?
-Of course women are running shit.”
+Of course, women are running shit.”

 Liked this article?
 Sign up for our newsletter to get the best craft beer writing on the web delivered straight to your inbox.